remla23-team17/operation/README.md

 ## Utilizing the application

-### Setup
+### Preparations

-Make sure you have Docker installed on your machine.
+Make sure you have Docker/Minikube installed on your machine.

 Clone the repository:
 ```